Henry I Sinclair, Earl of Orkney: Fringe theories

 In the 1980s, modern alternative histories of Earl Henry I Sinclair and Rosslyn Chapel began to be published.
-Popular books (often derided as pseudo-history) such as The Holy Blood and the Holy Grail by Michael Baigent, Richard Leigh and Henry Lincoln (1982) and The Temple and the Lodge by Michael Baigent and Richard Leigh (1989) appeared.
+Popular books (often described as pseudo-historical) such as The Holy Blood and the Holy Grail by Michael Baigent, Richard Leigh and Henry Lincoln (1982) and The Temple and the Lodge by Michael Baigent and Richard Leigh (1989) appeared.
 Books by Timothy Wallace-Murphy and Andrew Sinclair soon followed from the early 1990s onwards.

 The alleged voyage to North America

 One of the most common theories about Sinclair is that he was one of the first Europeans to visit North America in a voyage pre-dating Columbus.
 In 1784, he was identified by Johann Reinhold Forster as possibly being the Prince Zichmni described in letters allegedly written around the year 1400 by the Zeno brothers of Venice, in which they describe a voyage throughout the North Atlantic under the command of Zichmni.
+There is no evidence for Nicolò spending any time in the North Atlantic; the historical evidence shows him in Venetian public service.

 The letters and the accompanying map, allegedly rediscovered and published in the early 16th century, are regarded by most historians as a hoax by the Zenos or their publishers.
 Moreover, the identification of Zichmni as Henry Sinclair has not been accepted by most historians, although this identification and their overall authenticity are taken for granted by the supporters of the theory.

 The claim that Henry Sinclair explored North America has been popularised by several other authors, notably by Frederick J. Pohl, Andrew Sinclair, Michael Bradley, William S. Crooker (who claimed to have discovered Henry Sinclair's castle in Nova Scotia), Steven Sora, and more recently by David Goudsward.

+Brian Smith writes that "Pohl believed just about everything that the seventeenth century antiquarians said about Henry, however foolish."
+He dismissed Pohl's hypothesis that the name of the Mi'kmaq mythological figure Glooscap derived from “Jarl Sinclair” as being phonetically implausible.